arif-athabasca/caresyncrx/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Authentication System

+CareSyncRx uses a hybrid authentication system:

+- **Frontend Authentication**: Uses the new auth system with `auth-core.js`, `auth-session.js`, and `auth-interceptor.js` scripts
+- **Backend Authentication**: Uses the `TokenUtil` utility for token generation and verification

+Recent updates:
+- The auth system has been completely redesigned and rebuilt for better reliability
+- The navigation and session management systems have been improved
+- TokenUtil has been restored to support backend authentication services
+- Device fingerprinting for enhanced security and consistent token verification
+- Fixed issues with logout functionality and UI components

+See the comprehensive documentation in `docs/authentication-and-security.md` for complete details.

 ## Security Features

 CareSyncRx implements multiple layers of security:

 - **Security Headers**: Protection against common web vulnerabilities
+- **Authentication System**: Hybrid approach with frontend using auth-core.js and backend using TokenUtil
+- **Token Management**: Secure token storage and validation
+- **Two-Factor Authentication**: Optional 2FA for sensitive accounts
 - **Content Type Validation**: Ensures appropriate request content types
 - **CSRF Protection**: Defends against Cross-Site Request Forgery attacks
 - **Input/Output Sanitization**: Prevents XSS and injection attacks